john-lazarus/HomeAssistant-SolisCloudMonitoring/README.md

 All detected inverters are monitored.
 The update interval is fixed at 60 seconds, which keeps requests within the Solis Cloud limit for up to five inverters.

 ## API access prerequisites
-- You must enable API access on your Solis Cloud account at https://www.soliscloud.com/.
+- Please enable API access on your Solis Cloud account at https://www.soliscloud.com/.
 - Submit a ticket at https://solis-service.solisinverters.com/en/support/tickets/new using an account on the Solis Support Center (separate from the Solis Cloud login).
 - After approval you receive an API key, secret, and base URL.
-The integration currently expects `https://www.soliscloud.com:13333/`; if your account is provisioned on a different host, open an issue and include the URL so compatibility can be added.
+The integration currently expects `https://www.soliscloud.com:13333/`; if your account is provisioned on a different host, please open an issue and include the URL so compatibility can be added.

+## Luminous-branded inverters
+- Many Luminous grid-tied systems are white-labeled Solis units.
+Please use the global Solis Cloud portal (not the Luminous app) at https://www.soliscloud.com/ to register your logger stick and station.
+- Bind the data-logger serial number (on the Wi-Fi/LAN stick) to the station after the plant shows up in Solis Cloud.
+The logger SN—not the inverter SN—is what ties the plant to your account.
+- Once the station reports live data, please submit the API access request using the Solis Support Center account and mention that you are operating Luminous hardware on the Solis Cloud backend.
+- Enter the granted API key/secret into the Home Assistant config flow.
+All sensors are surfaced using the Solis serials even if the casing says Luminous.
+- Disclaimer: these steps reflect personal experience only.
+Luminous and Solis support teams might refuse API access or change the workflow, so please proceed at your own risk and confirm that doing so does not impact your warranty or support agreements.

 ## Entity naming
 Sensors follow the pattern `sensor.solis_<last4serial>_<sensor_key>`, for example `sensor.solis_7177_current_power`.
 Each inverter appears as a separate device with manufacturer and firmware details.